mgalexandre/framework/README.md

 A batteries-included web framework for Gleam that brings functional programming elegance and developer productivity to web development.

-If you'd like to stay updated on Glimr's development, Follow [@migueljarias](https://x.com/migueljarias) on X (that's me) for updates, behind-the-scenes stuff and overall nonsense.
+If you'd like to stay updated on Glimr's development, Follow [@migueljarias](https://x.com/migueljarias) on X (that's me) for updates.

 ## About Glimr